pikapods/docs.pikapods.com/manage/custom-domains.md

 After adding a domain, we will periodically check if DNS is still set up correctly.
 If there is any issue you will receive a notification.

 Only **one custom domain** can be mapped per pod.
 If you need additional alias domains, you will need to set up redirects with your DNS provider or a service like [Freedirector](https://freedirector.io/lite) (free, no signup needed) or [redirect.pizza](https://redirect.pizza/) (free tier).
+When using Cloudflare, you can also use redirect rules, as described in [this blog post](https://www.timcheadle.com/hosting-ghost-on-pikapods-and-cloudflare/).

 ## Cloudflare

 It's possible to run a pod behind Cloudflare's proxy after it's set up.
 This will send all user requests to Cloudflare first and then to _PikaPods_.
 The setup can be useful for pods that get many outside visitors, but will make your experience slower for private pods that are only used after the user logged in.
+[This blog post](https://www.timcheadle.com/hosting-ghost-on-pikapods-and-cloudflare/) describes the steps of setting up a PikaPods pod with CloudFlare.

 ### Common Issues